-Denise Workun is a senior lawyer at Nelligan O’Brien Payne, and specializing in human rights and employment law.
-She has represented both complainants and respondents in human rights matters, and has acted for unions, employees, and employers in both the private and public sectors.
+Denise Workun is Senior Counsel at Nelligan O’Brien Payne specializing in employment, human rights, and disability insurance law.
+She represents complainants and respondents in human rights matters, and acts for employees and employers in both the private and public sectors.

-Volunteer work and travel are important to Denise and have always been a significant aspect of her personal life.
-Her involvements include Team Leader for two Canada World Youth community projects in Peru and Ecuador, serving meals at the Ottawa Mission, fundraising for the Lawyers Feed the Hungry Program, and teaching English to young children in rural Tanzania.
-She is also actively involved in environmental initiatives, and led a community-based conservancy project and referendum campaign to preserve an important wildlife corridor and wetlands area in Chelsea, Quebec.
-For many years Denise has also assisted Maison D’Amitie with the Christmas party held for all of the women and children living in Ottawa’s shelters over the holiday season.
+At the local level, Denise serves meals at the Ottawa Mission, has assisted with fundraising for the Lawyers Feed the Hungry Program, and led a community-based conservancy project and referendum campaign to preserve an important ecological corridor and wetlands area in Chelsea, Quebec.
+For many years Denise has also assisted Maison D’Amitie in hosting a party for women and children living in Ottawa’s shelters over the holiday season.

 Denise’s natural inclination is to resolve problems in a practical manner.
 She is someone who genuinely cares about clients on a human level and is willing to take the time to truly understand their circumstances.
 She finds great reward in helping people effectively deal with conflicts and problems, while enabling them to get their lives back on track.